-3. Identifying Needs of Underserved Students: Describe your State's 2-3 highest priority academic, social, emotional, and/or mental health needs for the remainder of the 2020-2021 school year (if applicable) and

-- i.
-Students from low-income families,

-- ii.
-Students from each racial or ethnic group (e.g., identifying disparities and focusing on underserved student groups by race or ethnicity),

-- iii.
-Gender (e.g., identifying disparities and focusing on underserved student groups by gender),

-- iv.
-English learners,

-- v.
-Children with disabilities (including infants, toddlers, children, and youth with disabilities eligible under the Individuals with Disabilities Education Act ("IDEA")),

-- vi.
-Students experiencing homelessness,

-- vii.
-Children and youth in foster care,

-- viii.
-Migratory students, and
+- 3. Identifying Needs of Underserved Students: Describe your State's 2-3 highest priority academic, social, emotional, and/or mental health needs for the remainder of the 2020-2021 school year (if applicable) and for the 2021-2022 school year related to the impact of the COVID-19 pandemic on each of the following student groups: - i.
+Students from low-income families, - Students from each racial or ethnic group (e.g., identifying disparities and focusing on underserved student groups by race or ethnicity), - iii.
+Gender (e.g., identifying dispartites and focusing on underserved student groups by gender), - iv.
+English learners, - v.
+Children with disabilities (including infants, toddlers, children, and youth with disabilities eligible under the Individuals with Disabilities Education Act ("IDEA")), - vi.
+Students experiencing homelessness, - vii.
+Children and youth in foster care, - viii.
+Migratory students, and - ix.

-- ix.
 Other groups disproportionately impacted by the pandemic that have been identified by the SEA (e.g., youth involved in the criminal justice system, students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years, students who did not consistently participate in remote instruction when offered during school building closures, and LGBTQ+ students).